 Atherosclerosis, stress and smoking

-Even though I think that smoking is now overtaking smoking, it is necessary to say that smoking is demonstrably associated with cardiovascular damage and the smoking ban is 100% indicated in all cardiac events.
+Even though I think that smoking is now overtaking smoking, it is necessary to say that smoking is proving to be associated with cardiovascular damage and the smoking ban is 100% indicated in all cardiac events.
 All forms of smoking, including pipes, cigars and marijuana damage the vessels ( Katsiki2013svr ).
-The damaging effect on the blood vessels has both smoke (tar, carbon monoxide) and nicotine ( Leone2013vpf ).
-However, I have prepared the floor to say that epidemiological studies on the relationship between smoking and illness do not have the same statistical weight as it seems.
-I will not quote anything, just say what I mean: I would start by knowing that patients with schizophrenia are smoking.
-And I think they smoke because it helps them, and I call on the experimenters to explore this hypothesis.
+Damaging effects on the blood vessels include both smoke (tar, carbon monoxide) and nicotine ( Leone2013vpf ).
+However, I have prepared the floor to say that epidemiological studies on the relationship between smoking and illness do not seem to have the same statistical weight as it seems.
+I will not quote anything, just say what I think: I would start by saying that patients with schizophrenia are smoking.
+And I think they smoke because it helps them, and I urge experimenters to explore this hypothesis.
 I suppose this hypothesis is valid.
 I also know that people who are prone to stress are also smoking.
 This could also explain why smokers and lower category workers smoke a lot.
 It is logical that stress on human psyche is rather negative, so what helps mentally ill can also help mental well-being in stress.
 We also know that people with poor living conditions suffer more from stress.
-And - now I come to the conclusion - I think that part of the cardiovascular damage seen in smokers may be stressful due to the poor conditions in which the smokers were found and in whom smoking was accustomed.
+And - now I come to the conclusion - I think that part of the cardiovascular damage seen in smokers may be the stress of the bad conditions in which the smokers were found and in whom smoking was accustomed.
 If stress was caused by a poor life situation, part of the vascular damage can be due to cheap food and poor diet.
-Therefore, I urge researchers to take into account smoking smoke studies that sometimes smoking is only correlated with a poor life situation that is the cause of health damage.
-This is a problem that will not solve nicotine bans.
+I therefore urge researchers to take into account smoking smoke studies that sometimes smoking is only correlated with a bad life situation that is the cause of health damage.
+This is a problem that will not solve the nicotine ban.

 Atherosclerosis, eating and exercise

-Atherosclerosis, therefore, begins with dirty blood vessels oxidized by fatty LDL droplets, which mainly come from food.
+Atherosclerosis, therefore, begins with dirt wall oxidation by oxidized fat LDL droplets, which mainly come from food.
 Empirically, it is known that the greatest formation of atheromas is in places where the maximum oxygen content is present, whereas in the veins where oxygen is already consumed, the atheromas do not form at all.
 Another factor is speed and turbulence of the blood stream.
 Vessels with the highest oxygen content and high flow rates, such as coronary heart arteries, are the first to suffer from atheroma formation.

 So I should advise that we do not run a marathon with a thin intestine full of fat mutton?
 Especially when I sometimes run and swim with my stomach?
 Probably yes.
 So do not run with a full stomach.
-But I must admit that I personally have the impression that my small intestine does not need this advice.
-I have the impression that my stomach filled with jogging precisely regulates what and how quickly it goes to the small intestine that regulates what and how quickly it drives into the gate vein.
+But I have to admit that I personally have the impression that my small intestine does not need this advice.
+I have the impression that my stomach filled with jogging precisely regulates what and how quickly it goes to the small intestine that regulates what, and how quickly, flows into the vein.
 Or is it advisable to advise on overall saving, less physical activity at all, as some physicians call it today?
 Or eat less, how has it been recommended for many years to prolong life?

-Atherosclerosis can be prevented and treated with adaptogens
+Atherosclerosis can be prevented and treated by adaptogens

-From the point of view of scientific medicine, ginseng's systemic anti-inflammatory effect and protective effect on blood vessels (mainly via NO signal cascade ) has been known for a relatively long time.
-Direct effects on atherosclerosis have been experimentally demonstrated relatively recently in ginsenoside Rb 1 ( He2007peg , Xu2011egr ) and ginsenoside Rd ( Li2011gpc ).
+In terms of scientific medicine, ginseng has long been known for its systemic anti-inflammatory effect and protective effect on blood vessels (mainly via the NO signaling cascade ).
+The effect directly on atherosclerosis was experimentally demonstrated relatively recently in ginsenoside Rb1 ( He2007peg , Xu2011egr ) and ginsenoside Rd ( Li2011gpc ).
 Strong indications of a possible effect on atherosclerosis exist with ginsenoside Rg2 ( Cho2013gri ) and compound K ( Lee2011gmc , Park2013cai ).
 The effect directly on atherosclerosis of coronary arteries was experimentally detected in ginsenoside Rb 1 ( Zhou2005grb ).

 Other adaptogens with the effect of atherosclerosis

-- Ginseng notoginseng : Long-term low doses of notoginsengu have a positive effect on blood cholesterol and the amount of LDL in fat in rats ( Ji2007hem ).
+- Gnocen notoginseng : Long-term low doses of notoginsengu had a positive effect on blood cholesterol and the amount of LDL fat in rats ( Ji2007hem ) in fatty rats .
 The specific effect of notoginsengu against atherosclerosis was experimentally detected in rabbits ( Liu2010pns ), rats ( Joo2010isp ) and ApoE knockout mice with genetic susceptibility to atherosclerosis ( Liu2009tpn , Li2011gpc ).

 - Stools : Show positive results against diabetic atherosclerosis in rats ( Zhang2006msc ).
-Stinging salidroside acts against atherosclerosis ( Zhang2012sda ) and cholesterol tissue damage ( Guan2012pes ) in mice.
+Saline Stasis Salidroside acts against atherosclerosis ( Zhang2012sda ) and cholesterol tissue damage ( Guan2012pes ) in mice.
 The sacred rosary ( Rhodiola sacra ) has a positive effect on the heart in hypertensive rats ( Yang2013ers ).

-- It is possible that the Japanese sedative , traditionally used in the treatment of heart disease , also has an effect against atherosclerosis ( Zhang2011mdi ).
+- It is possible that a Japanese sedative , traditionally used in the treatment of heart disease , also has the effect of atherosclerosis ( Zhang2011mdi ).

-- Baikal Shishak: Its flavonoid bajkalin and geniposide from Jasmine gardenia have been active in experimental atherosclerosis in vivo ( Liu2014oab ).
+- Bajkal Shišek: its flavonoid bajkalin and geniposid from Jasmine gardenia were active in experimental atherosclerosis in vivo ( Liu2014oab ).